ten-protocol/go-ten/design/cryptography.md

 ## Scope

-1. Generating the Master seed
+1. Master Seed Generation
-2. Derive the Obscuro Key
-3. Encrypting transactions such that they can be revealed
+2. Enclave Encrypted Communication
+3. Transaction Encryption per Rollup with Revelation Period
 4. Reveal the rollup transactions

-## 1. Generating the Master seed
+## 1. Master Seed Generation
+- Master Seed is a strongly generated entropy data that serves as the encryption base of the network
 - Use the random number generation available inside the TEEs
 - Generation happens when the central sequencer bootstraps the network
+- The central sequencer generates the Master seed and initializes the Management Contract
+- Upon successful attestation the Central Sequencer uses the attested enclave public key to share the Master Seed

+## 2. Ensure Enclave Encrypted Communication
+- Client-Enclave communication is encrypted using the Obscuro Key
+- Clients encrypt using the Obscuro Key - Public Key
-## 2. Derive the Obscuro Key
+- Enclave responds encrypting with the Obscuro Key - Private Key
 - The Obscuro Key is a Key-Pair derived from the Master Seed + Genesis Rollup
 - The Public key will be published to the Management contract and used by all obscuro tooling ( like the wallet extension ) to encrypt transactions
+- The Private key will be only available inside the enclave through key derivation
-- The Private key will be determined by other enclaves by deriving the Master Seed + Genesis Rollup
+- Enclaves will determine the Private key when deriving the Master Seed + Genesis Rollup
-  - The Master Seed will be shared using the attestation process
+  - Enclaves have the Master Seed through the attestation process
-  - The Genesis Rollup will be shared when reading the L1 blocks
+  - Enclaves fetch Genesis Rollup through the Layer 1 blocks

 - HKDF (HMAC-based Key Derivation Function) is used to derive keys
   - Given the high entropy of the Master Seed no need for PBKDF Family key stretching
   - Derivations use public rollup metadata such as height ( or some other shared field ) in the Info component of HKDF and use a fixed size salt as per https://soatok.blog/2021/11/17/understanding-hkdf/

-## 3. Encrypting transactions such that they can be revealed
+## 3. Transaction Encryption per Rollup with Revelation Period
-- Transactions are encrypted by default using the smallest unit of time revelation period
+- Transactions are encrypted in Obscuro to provide confidentiality
+- To avoid base-key compromise, transaction encryption keys are derived twice
+  - Each rollup has a Rollup Encryption Key derived from the Master Seed + Rollup
+  - Each transaction is encrypted with a Revelation Period Key that is derived from the Rollup Encryption Key + Revelation Period
+- HKDF (HMAC-based Key Derivation Function) is used to derive keys
+  - Given the high entropy of the Master Seed no need for PBKDF Family key stretching
+  - Derivations use public rollup metadata such as height ( or some other shared field ) in the Info component of HKDF and use a fixed size salt as per https://soatok.blog/2021/11/17/understanding-hkdf/
-- Transactions using AccessList can specify the desired revelation period
+- EVM-Compatible Transactions using [AccessList](https://eips.ethereum.org/EIPS/eip-2930) property are able to specify the desired revelation period
-- Using Null Address combined with hexadecimal 1-5 level determines the revelation period
+  - Using `AccessList` Address _Null Address_ combined with Storage Key _hexadecimal 1-5_ determines the revelation period
-- Obscuro interprets the revelation period and encrypts the transaction with the corresponding revelation period key
+  - Transactions without Revelation Period specified are encrypted by default using the smallest unit of time revelation period

 The [specification](https://eips.ethereum.org/EIPS/eip-2930) of the `AccessList` Field is as follows: